ferdymercury/RPi-pHat-Thermocouple/README.md

 If used, you must supply regulated +5V DC power to the connector.
 Note ***there is no reverse polarity protection*** for power fed on these screw terminals.

+Power for the board can also be supplied via the Raspberry Pi's expansion connector via the +5V DC signal on pin 2 when the Raspberry Pi is powered via it's Micro USB connector.

+When the the PCB is powered, the green `PWR` LED D5 should be illuminated.
+This LED is conneted to the locally regulated 3.3V DC power supply for the devices on the board (excluding the RS-232 interface; see below.)

 ### J3, J4, J5 - Thermocouple connections

 These screw terminals are labeled **TC1**, **TC2** and **TC3**, and are